 During an expedition in Mbulu in July and August of 1993, Roland Kiessling checked through the content of the recorded texts and completed some gaps in the translations and in the grammatical theories.
 In addition, he collected further lexical material for the present study.

-In addition to this text collection, an Iraqw-English Dictionary has been published by us, see the following link, as well as further works by Roland Kießling:
+In addition to this text collection, an Iraqw-English Dictionary has been published by us, see the following link, as well as further works on South Cushitic languages:

 - Die Rekonstruktion der südkuschitischen Sprachen (West-Rift)